12 Health Care Stocks Moving In Thursday's Pre-Market Session - Benzinga

 Gainers

-- Precision BioSciences DTIL shares increased by 21.21% to $2.0.
-The market value of their outstanding shares is at $124.3 million.
-As per the press release, Q1 earnings came out 3 days ago.
+- Calliditas Therapeutics CALT shares rose 8.81% to $17.4.
+The market value of their outstanding shares is at $462.5 million.
+As per the press release, Q1 earnings came out yesterday.

 Losers

-- Vallon Pharmaceuticals VLON shares fell 16.67% to $0.85.
-The company's market cap stands at $5.7 million.
-As per the news, the Q1 earnings report came out 3 days ago.
+- Ocuphire Pharma OCUP stock declined by 9.91% to $1.91.
+The company's market cap stands at $36.9 million.
+As per the news, the Q1 earnings report came out 4 days ago.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.